Score Reports for Test Takers

 Learn how to recognize TOEIC® Listening and Reading score reports and certificates.

-Test takers who feel their scores do not accurately reflect their ability in English can contact their local ETS Preferred Network office within six months of the test date.
+Test takers who feel their scores do not accurately reflect their ability in English can contact their local ETS Preferred Network office within three months of the test date.
 The office will rescore the answer sheet and give the test taker a second score report.
 If a discrepancy is found between the first and second scores, the office will pay for the rescoring.
 However, if a discrepancy is not found, the test taker may be charged a small fee for rescoring.